Material Management Checklist for Plastic-Free Events in Breckenridge

 Post Event Clean-up and Reporting

 Save money on disposal costs by ensuring materials are properly sorted.
 Vendors and janitorial crews are expected to adhere to event waste diversion guidelines.
 Break down cardboard boxes and compost food scraps.
 Build penalties/incentives into vendor contracts for vendors to clean up, sort, and reduce contamination.
-Cover, lock or immediately remove event waste containers to prevent illegal dumping and contamination.
+Cover, lock, or immediately remove event waste containers to prevent illegal dumping and contamination.

 Un-Merch Your Event